Starbucks Under Fire For Giving Less Parental Leave To Hourly Workers

 Tomaino wouldn’t say how he’d like Starbucks’ policy to change.
 “It’s not our role to be prescriptive,” he said, adding that he’d just like the company to re-evaluate the policy with an eye toward fairness, employee morale and the risks of lawsuits.

-The investor groups say Starbucks’ leave policy is particularly disturbing because over the years the company has developed a reputation for treating its workers well, and providing equal benefits to all employee.
+The investor groups say Starbucks’ leave policy is particularly disturbing because over the years the company has developed a reputation for treating its workers well and providing equal benefits to all employees.

 Starbucks was also an early supporter of gay marriage, yet LGBTQ hourly workers are particularly hurt by the lack of paid leave for adoptive parents.
 Those workers are far more likely than their straight counterparts to adopt or foster children.

-Note: CORRECTION: A previous version of this story said Starbucks did not offer paid leave to hourly workers who adopt children.
-In fact, the company provides them with six paid weeks off.